 Family and Youth Services Bureau — Personal Responsibility and Education Program (PREP)

-In partnership with SC Department of Health and Environmental Control (SC DHEC), this grant focuses on increasing the number of youth ages 11-19 that access an evidence-based teen pregnancy prevention program, including adult preparation topics, through the distribution of grants to local communities.
+In partnership with South Carolina Department of Health and Environmental Control (SC DHEC), this program focuses on increasing the number of youth ages 11-19 that access an evidence-based teen pregnancy prevention program, including adult preparation topics, through the distribution of grants to local communities.

 South Carolina Department of Social Services